sriramdasbalaji/VSTS-DevOps-Labs/docker/readme.md

    <img src="images/getdbserverurl.png">

-5. Go back your resource group.
+5. Go back to your resource group.
 Click on container registry and note down the **Login server** name.
 We need these details later in Excercise 2.

    <img src="images/acrloginserver.png">